 In French cabarets I created a multitude of aerial acts to fit the aesthetic of each show, sometimes performing up to three different aerial disciplines per show.

-What my collaborators acknowledge is that I work well with artists of differing disciplines.
+As an artistic director and coach, what my collaborators acknowledge is that I work well with artists of differing disciplines.
 I try to go beyond their physical virtuosity, using their talents to create the narrative I desire.
 I take this approach with all my creations, a method I kept from my Lecoq years.